Ericallibalogun/Eko/README.md

 ## Deployment

+### Backend Deployment

+The backend is already deployed and running at: https://eko-7.onrender.com

+### Frontend Deployment

-For deployment instructions, please refer to the [backend/DEPLOYMENT.md](backend/DEPLOYMENT.md) file.
+For frontend deployment instructions, please refer to the [FRONTEND_DEPLOYMENT.md](FRONTEND_DEPLOYMENT.md) file.

-This application can be deployed using:
+You can deploy the frontend using:

-- Backend: Render (recommended) or Heroku
+- Netlify (recommended)
-- Frontend: Netlify (recommended) or Vercel
+- Vercel
-- Database: MongoDB Atlas (required for deployment)
+- GitHub Pages

 ### Environment Variables